microsoft/zMonitor/Documentation/Cost-Estimate.md

 * [Optional] Power BI - assume you have a license for PowerBI Desktop.

 DISCLAIMER: The pricing reflected here is for demonstration purposes only.
 Actual pricing and costs may vary.
+We also recommend that you do your own testing to determine actual costs for your requirements.